 3. Not all olive oil is healing.
 Olive oil cools joint pain by blocking inflammation, but you’ll only get this benefit from “extra virgin olive oil” (EVOO), the liquid of the first olive pressing.
 This makes EVOO far richer in oleocanthal, a natural compound which exerts strong anti-inflammatory effects in the body.
 It’s easy to detect how “healing” your olive oil is because oleocanthal produces a peppery burning feeling in the back of your throat.
 The stronger this stinging sensation, the higher its healing properties.

 4. Handle olive oil with care.
-Oleocanthals are heroes when it comes to soothing your arthritis, but they are destroyed by the heat of the refining processes, which is why you should only purchase “extra virgin.”
+Oleocanthals are heroes when it comes to soothing your arthritis, but they are destroyed by the heat of the refining processes, which is why you should only purchase “extra virgin” olive oil.
 Look for the words “cold pressed” on the label to ensure that harsh heat or chemicals weren’t used in extracting the oil.
 Other grades of olive oil, such as “virgin” or “pure” are refined by heat, which compromises their nutritional and anti-inflammatory properties.
 Purchase EVOO in opaque or dark bottles to protect this delicate oil from light, which also can reduce its healing power.
-Store it like the precious gift it is, avoiding light and heat, ideally in your refrigerator or dark, cool pantry.
+Store it like the precious gift it is, avoiding light and heat, ideally in your refrigerator or a dark, cool pantry.
 For convenience, keep a small bottle on your counter or dinner table for daily use.